South Fork Cliff Rock Climbing

 Follow Road 1000 5 or 6 miles until the pavement ends.
 Right where the pavement ends, turn right onto Forest Service Road 750.
 (At this point, you can see the South Fork Cliff above you.)

-Follow Road 750 to the top of the ridge and turn left at a T-intersection.
+Follow Road 750 (somewhat rough) to the top of the ridge and turn left at a T-intersection.
 After 1.3 miles, turn left again onto Road 1204 ("Section 3 Lake").

 Follow Road 1204 another 1.3 miles, then turn left yet again onto Road 755.
 Stay left whenever there's a choice, eventually reaching a choice between continuing down a rough logging spur or turning right into a spacious parking area.
 Turn right and park if you're nervous about driving the spur.
 Otherwise, continue down the spur another 0.7 miles to its end at a berm.
-The road is rough, but it's better than the road to the Gold Bar boulders.
-A Subaru Outback handles it fine.
+The road is rough, but a Subaru Outback handles it fine.
 There's limited parking at the end, so park carefully and leave room to turn around.

 From the end of the spur, follow the road trace through an old clearcut, then pick up a trail that follows the top of the cliff to a descent gully next to the Astral Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South Fork Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Fork Cliff: